tatwik-sai/Snake-AI/README.md

-# Snake-AI
+# SnakeGame Automated
-Watch AI playing the classic game of snake.
+Watch the automated game of snake using AI-Search Methods.